abhilesh0801/location_tracker/README.md

 ### Location Tracking
 Location tracking is implemented using a handler to set time intervals between two data points.
+First, location request is made and this request returns multiple data points.
+Not all data points are valid.
+Once a valid data point is received the requests are stopped and data is saved to a text file in phone storage.
+The handler is then used to delay the next request by a specific time interval.
+The time interval depends on the current mode, either Active(2 minutes) or Idle(30 minutes).

+Since updates provided by network provider are not valid, only GPS provider is used to request updates.

+System status data is written to a separate file by using a timer, which repeats the task every 10 minutes.

 ### Libraries used
 joda-time-2.2 : This library comes in very handy with date related operations, it provides a wide range of methods which the default android Date class lacks.